liorbenhorin/Pipeline_help/docs/framework.md

 1. component master file
 2. component version files
-3. component master archived files
+3. archived files
+4. component master Playblast
+5. archived playblast files

 ***The pipeline framework is designed to handle most of the common CGI workflows,... from small commercial, to short film, to tv series.***